MaryF-aith/ReDI-Intro-to-Python-MaryF-aith/Intro-to-Python/Homework_Instructions.md

 There you can open the menu "file/open notebook".
 In the pop-up window select the "GitHub" tab.
 You need to grant "Google Colaboratory" in the following dialogs by entering your GitHub credentials.

-Select the 'hh-dcp-intro-to-computer-science' repository in the drop down menu and klick on the "interactive_programming.ipynb" jupyter notebook.
+Select the 'Yourname-ReDi-Intro-to-Python' repository in the drop down menu and klick on the "Homework1-Google_Colab.ipynb" jupyter notebook.
 Jupyter notebooks have the file extension '.ipynb'
 ![select project](../images/selectProject.png)

 You can edit the Page content and execute the code blocks.
 Colab may issue a security warning, which you may accept at your own peril.